vishalchovatiya/Linux-System-Programming/Binary Semaphore Between Threads.md

 > **Things to remember**

-- Semaphore's internal implementation is like memory mapped file
+- Semaphore's internal implementation is like memory mapped file(mmap)

 - Two standard of semaphore mechanism